mypetbirdrules/obdterm/README.md

-# obdterm
+# OBDTerm
-An interactive OBD-II vehicle diagnostic toolkit designed for use with the ELM-327 adapter
+## An interactive terminal application written in Python to diagnose automotive problems
+---
+OBDTerm is an open source project allowing users to communicate with their vehicles through the popular ELM-327 OBD-II scan tool.